axibase/atsd/api/meta/entity/create-or-replace.md

 Creates an entity with specified fields and tags or replaces the fields and tags of an existing entity.

-In case of an existing entity, all the current entity tags will be replaced with entity tags specified in the request.

-If the replace request for an existing entity doesn't contain any tags, the current tags will be deleted.
+If the entity exists, its current entity tags are replaced with tags specified in the request.
+If the request doesn't contain any tags, the current tags are deleted.

 Fields that are set to `null` are ignored by the server and are set to their default value.